spacemeshos/product/smapp_wallets_flows.md

 1. User selects a wallet from the screen.
 1. If wallet was configured to use public API then the app configures itself to use this api.
 1. If wallet was configured to use a local node then the app configures itself to use a local node and starts it.
 If user has setup smeshing then the app starts smeshing.
-1. App opens the wallet and displays it in the main wallet screen.
+1. App opens the wallet and displays it in the `wallet` screen.

 --------